Narenda

 future."

-"Larger clinical studies with artesunate that aim to provide well
+"Larger clinical studies with artesunate that aim to provide

-treatment regimens," added Professor Devinder Kumar, a leading
+with current treatment regimens," added Professor Devinder

 For most patients globally, access to advanced treatments is